 I let it drop during my One Room Challenge round up that at times I’m getting ready to move past the farmhouse look.
 Don’t get me wrong, I still love it, especially when I see it beautifully done- I just mean that I’m past the point where that’s the look that I’m going for in every element of my design plans for every room in my home.
 There are so many other wonderful design styles to love!

 But as you know, we live in a true country home, built in 1895, a Victorian farmhouse.
 Shiplap walls in about half the house, hardwood floors, and chunky moldings.
 I love our house.
-She is a lot smaller than our old house, and compared to a lot of houses, I’m sure some folks would think she’s nothing special- but she has a good feel- like the kind of house we could grow old in and our chunky future grandbabies could toddle around in some day.
+It’s a lot smaller than our old house, and compared to a lot of houses, I’m sure some folks would think it’s nothing special.
+But she has a good feel- like the kind of house we could grow old in and our chunky future grandbabies could toddle around in some day.

 Wherever I go with the design, I want to be true to our home’s bones.
 I’m not ripping out shiplap to achieve a modern look, much as I love modern design.
 Nothing wrong with people who do that- it’s just not the direction that I’m planning to head with our home.